-To ensure there’s no confusion of where he stands, Dalrymple places himself firmly on the side of Church Remnant.
+Dalrymple places himself firmly on the side of Church Remnant to ensure no confusion about where he stands.
 Thinking through his observations, Dalrymple sounds like David French, post-2016 election.

-In treating what he sees as the fault line among white evangelicals, Dalrymple disparages the assumed motivations of the group with which he disagrees precisely because of whom the group supported.
+In treating what he sees as the fault line among white evangelicals, Dalrymple disparages the assumed motivations of the group with which he disagrees precisely because of whom the group supports.

 For example, he says, “…the Church Remnant places a higher priority on the purity of the church than the prosperity of the country.
 National prosperity matters, but nations flower and fall while the church endures into eternity.
 Its unity and integrity bear witness to the divine character of Christ… and cannot be compromised.
 This makes the Church Remnant more sanguine about the loss of cultural and political influence…”

-Some evangelicals do fall into this category however the legitimacy of his broad application isn’t as concrete as Dalrymple suggests.
-Considering the rhetoric from the Church Remnant during the previous four years, the importance is less on protecting the integrity of the church and more about safeguarding the moral superiority of the Remnant’s congregation by rejecting the president and those that support him.
-That is, this pretentious declaration was meant to draw clear distinctions between the unrighteous and the self-righteous.
+Some evangelicals fall into this category; however, the legitimacy of his broad application isn’t as concrete as Dalrymple suggests.
+Considering the rhetoric from the Church Remnant during the previous four years, the importance is less on protecting the church’s integrity and more on safeguarding the moral superiority of the Remnant’s congregation by rejecting the president and those that support him.
+This pretentious declaration drew clear distinctions between the unrighteous and the self-righteous.

 Supporting a dishonorable man whose policies have contributed to the expansion of human flourishing–– in our country and others–– has less to do with an unquenched thirst for power or influence and more to do with helping “our suffering neighbors.”